zihaowrez/tp/docs/UserGuide.md

 **Format:**
 `view INDEX`

-Views the person's contact details with the selected index in the RHS window.
+Views the contact details of the person with the selected index in the RHS window.

 **Examples:**